Home / Articles / Fees & taxes

 Working a simple example end to end

 No fixed rates, but here's a "how to work it out" framework — plug in the current real numbers.
-Say you want to buy a tokenized stock; run the accounting through your head like this:
+Say you want to buy a US stock; run the accounting through your head like this:

 4. Exit cost.
 On the sell there's again a fee + spread.